davidtoma11/Spend-Analysis-Data-Cleaner/README.md

 * 🟡 **YELLOW (Close Call):** Multiple valid candidates exist with very close scores (gap <= 10 points). **All are retained for manual review.**
 * 🔴 **RED (Forced Match):** No valid candidates found.
 The "best of the worst" is selected to preserve the spend record, but marked as high risk.

+#### 4. Human verify (10-minutes fix)
+While the algorithm automated the heavy lifting, the **"Yellow"** candidates (close calls) required a final human decision.
+Instead of a time-consuming deep dive, I applied a rapid validation strategy.

+* **The Strategy:** I performed a visual scan focusing on a single, high-precision attribute: the **Postcode**.
+* **The Decision:** In cases where names were similar but scores were close, if the **Postcode** matched, the candidate was immediately validated as the correct entity.
+* **Efficiency:** Because the list was already filtered and color-coded, this manual verification took **less than 10 minutes** for the entire dataset.

+The dataset is now ~95% resolved.
+The Data Analyst only has a few final checks to perform:
+1. Review the **"Red"** (Forced Match) rows to decide if they should be kept or deleted.
+2. The **"Green"** and resolved **"Yellow"** rows are considered final and ready for Spend Analysis.
 ---

 ### Output Files